decales/StiQ-Fighter/README.md

 - *Controller.java –* event handling class used by view components to perform actions in the model
 - *Main.java –* entry point class required to build JavaFX .jar files

 The files of interest relating to the implementation of the AI fighter are all contained in the model directory, and consist specifically of *ComputerFighter.java* and *GameState.java.* The former of these classes is where the Q-learning algorithm is set up and implemented, while the latter is used within *ComputerFighter* to support its implementation.

 ### Q-learning

-Within *ComputerFighter,* the Q-learning process is centered around maintaining the *qTable* , which maps game states to action-value pairs, implemented specifically as a *HashMap* of type *HashMap<GameState, Map<Action, Double>>.* Regarding the states themselves, there is little to comment on other than that they are designed to be as coarse as possible while capturing the necessary data that forms the basis of the an AI fighter’s behaviour.
+Within *ComputerFighter,* the Q-learning process is centered around maintaining the *qTable* , which maps game states to action-value pairs, implemented specifically as a *HashMap* of type *HashMap<GameState, HashMap<Action, Double>>.* Regarding the states themselves, there is little to comment on other than that they are designed to be as coarse as possible while capturing the necessary data that forms the basis of the an AI fighter’s behaviour.
 In this case, a *GameState* is comprised mostly of boolean values regarding the AI fighter’s opponent, such as whether they are in attacking distance, or whether they were recently hit.
 Each frame, the *determineAction()* function is called from *Model.java,* where the AI observes the current game state, selects an action using an epsilon-greedy policy (balancing exploration and exploitation), and executes it.
 The state-action pair is then evaluated based on the immediate reward function, *scoreAction(),* which assigns positive or negative rewards depending on the consequences of the chosen action (such as successfully attacking an opponent or making an unnecessary block).
-Finally, the *updateTable()* function updates the Q-value for the previous state- action pair using the following variant of the Q-learning formula:
+Finally, the *updateTable()* function updates the Q-value for the previous state-action pair using the following variant of the Q-learning formula:

 *Q(s, a) = (1 − α)* * *Q(s , a) + α * (r + γ * max(Q(s′, a′)))*

 where α (alpha) is the learning rate, r is the immediate reward, γ (gamma) is the discount factor, and *max(Q(s′, a′)* is the highest Q-value for the new state.
 Over time, the AI refines its strategy, favouring high-reward actions while gradually reducing exploration through state-dependent epsilon decay.

 #### State-dependent Epsilon Exploitation